-Key questions driving the study are:
+Key questions driving the study were:

 - How is urban mobility accessed by different social-economic groups in different urban settings?